Minority representation and fairness in network ranking: An application to school contact diary data: Introduction

 In fair algorithmic ranking, WYSIWYG assumes no group skew: observed scores accurately reflect true node importance.
 Under this assumption, directly ranking nodes based on their observed scores is considered fair because the observed scores are viewed as unbiased representations of the oracle scores.
 In contrast, WAE assumes that fairness in ranking is related to {\em proportional representation} among protected groups.
 Specifically, it requires that the proportion of nodes from each group in the top-$K$ ranked positions is approximately equal to their proportion in the overall population of nodes.
 If the ranking fails to meet this condition, it is considered unfair, and correction is required.

-Under WYSIWYG, a non-proportional ranking may still be fair if they reflect true importance.
-Under WAE, any systematic deviation from proportionality constitutes unfairness.
+Under WYSIWYG, a non-proportional ranking may still be fair if it reflects true importance.
+Under WAE, any systematic deviation from proportional representation constitutes unfairness.
 An intermediate position, which does not fully adhere WYSIWYG or WAE, makes the question of fairness less clear-cut.
-In such cases, proportionality alone does not imply fairness. \ifjrss \else Related concepts of non-identifiability have been explored in the context of noisily observed networks \citep{chang2022estimation}, and we build on this work to show that, under certain bias models, unfairness in degree-based rankings can be quantified and corrected—provided we have access to additional information, such as independent network replicates or knowledge of the bias process. \fi
+In such cases, proportionality alone does not imply fairness, and estimation of the imbalance between oracle and observed scores can be formally unidentifiable. \ifjrss \else Related concepts of non-identifiability have been explored in the context of noisily observed networks \citep{chang2022estimation}, and we build on this work to show that, under certain bias models, unfairness in degree-based rankings can be quantified and corrected—provided we have access to additional information, such as independent network replicates or knowledge of the bias process. \fi